-Lynn is a heavily multicultural city, especially due to having citizens coming from Latin America and southeast Asia.
-Most of the murals portray the cultures from those regions.
+Lynn is a heavily multicultural city, with citizens coming from Latin America and southeast Asia.
+Most of the murals portray cultures from those regions.
 There is one on 129 Munroe Street by Don Rimx that shows a man wearing colorful indigenous patterned clothing from Central America.
 The clothing looked quite stunning.
 This mural was partly inspired by its artist’s travels to the region.
-Central America is a place I hope to visit in the near future so it was fascinating to see remnants of its culture in the mural.
+Central America is a place I hope to visit someday so it was fascinating to see remnants of its culture.

 Another mural we walked by was “Doña Patria” by Angurria on 516 Washington Street.
-According to our tour guide, Amanda, “Doña Patria” is like the Dominican version of Rosie the Riveter because it celebrates the pride and beauty of women from the Dominican Republic.
-The mural shows a woman with rollers in her hair and she is surrounded by foliage.
-Amanda also brought up that salons are popular places for women in the Dominican Republic to come together and the issue of how they tend to feel pressured to straighten their hair.
-However, the plants behind the woman symbolize the importance of natural beauty and that women should not change how they truly look.
+According to our tour guide, Amanda, “Doña Patria” is like the Dominican version of Rosie the Riveter because it celebrates the pride and beauty of Dominican women.
+The mural shows a woman with rollers in her hair while surrounded by foliage.
+Amanda also brought up that salons are popular places for Dominican to come together and the issue of them feeling pressured to straighten their hair.
+The plants symbolize the importance of natural beauty, meaning women should not change how they look.

 There was another empowering mural called “Peoples of the First Light” by Nicole Salgar and Chuck Berrett.
 Located on 33 Central Avenue, it displays a Wampanoag woman holding a bow and arrow.
 It pays tribute to the Wampanoag Tribe, who used to live in present-day Lynn.
-This mural shows that despite how things have changed over the centuries, we cannot forget those who lived there before European colonization.
+This mural shows that we cannot forget those who lived there before European colonization.

 Some of the other street art promoted other positive messages like love and harmony too.
 A great example would have to be Caleb Neelson’s mural on 33 Munroe Street.
 It shows a quilt of various patch-worked designs, which represent diverse communities uniting together.
 There were other murals that seemed humorous too.
-For example, there was an untitled one by Tallboy and Brian Denahy.
-It shows Sasquatch wearing sunglasses while sticking its tongue behind the word, believe, which does not get any funnier than that!
+There was an untitled one by Tallboy and Brian Denahy.
+It shows Sasquatch wearing sunglasses while sticking its tongue behind the word, believe.

 During the tour, we had the chance to see some of the old neon signs of downtown Lynn.
 The majority of the signs used to belong businesses that are no longer around, such as Lad and Lassie’s Shoes.
 We also saw a neon sign that was part of an old Chinese restaurant.
 On the other hand, it is nice that the city still kept the signs because they represent Lynn’s past.
-They give the center of town a vintage feel because nowadays, most businesses do not use neon signs.
-Maybe someday, they will make a big comeback!
+They give the center of town a vintage feel.
+Maybe someday, neon signs will make a big comeback!